 The Towson-based development company has many interests in the city, including the Stadium Square apartment complex in Sharp-Leadenhall, a proposed Topgolf entertainment center near the Horseshoe Casino, and now-vacant Social Security Administration buildings on West Franklin Street.

-James P. Grant, proprietor of Grant Capital Management, also contributed $18,000 to the mayor.
+James P. Grant, proprietor of Grant Capital Management, contributed $24,000 to the mayor.

 State law caps individual and corporate donations to $6,000, but there is no limit on funneling contributions via the names of family members, business associates or LLCs.

-Grant divided his mayoral donation three ways – through himself, through his wife and through a son living in New York City.
+Grant divided his mayoral donations four ways – through himself, through his wife, through his LLC Raven Capital, and through a son living in New York City.